FAQs

 Can I receive notifications for an email address I don't have access to?

 No. For privacy reasons, all notifications are sent to the address being monitored so you can't monitor someone else's address nor can you monitor an address you no longer have access to.
-You can always perform an on-demand search of an address, but sensitive breaches will not be returned.
+You can always perform an on-demand search of an address, but sensitive breaches and retired breaches will not be returned.

 Does the notification service store email addresses?